Articles, Guides, and News

 Great Coaches See Potential, Not Stereotypes: Why Leaders Must Invest in Coach Education

 January, 2026: This article explains how the beliefs coaches carry—often without realizing it—shape whether girls feel confident, challenged, and supported in sport.
 It’s a must-read for coaches and leaders who want clear, research-backed reasons why coach education matters and how better training can help more girls stay and thrive in sport.
-Open guide

 LISTENING TO GIRLS: TURNING FEEDBACK INTO ENGAGEMENT

 December, 2025: Listening to girls is one of the most powerful ways to strengthen their engagement in sport.
 This piece highlights how simple, consistent feedback—gathered safely and acted on intentionally—helps girls feel seen, supported, and motivated to stay in the game.
 When girls’ voices guide decisions, belonging follows.
-Open guide

 SEEING EVERY GIRL: TURNING DATA INTO INCLUSION

 November, 2025: Inclusion isn’t just about programs—it starts with awareness.
 This article challenges sport leaders to look deeper at their data, uncover who’s missing, and turn numbers into meaningful action that creates environments where every girl feels seen, supported, and included.
-Open guide

 Coaching the Coaches: Investing in Those Who Invest in Girls

 October, 2025: Strong coaches keep girls in sport.
 Learn how recognition, training, and support help leaders invest in coaches—and build thriving teams.
-Open guide

 Back to Basics: Leading with Belonging and Opportunity

 September, 2025: September is a reset for sport leaders.
 Learn how equity, belonging, and visibility keep girls in the game and build stronger futures.
-Open guide

 EMPOWERING GIRLS' ENGAGEMENT: DOING WHAT WE CAN, WHERE WE ARE

 December, 2025: Jess Nash, RUSH Soccer, shares a powerful reminder that real change starts small.
 This article shows how everyday actions - creating pathways, building connection, and supporting girls where they are - can strengthen engagement and keep girls growing in sport.
-Open guide

 Snowsports in America leverage Coaching HER®

-October, 2025: The Professional Ski Instructors of America (PSIA) and the American Association of Snowboard
+October, 2025: The Professional Ski Instructors of America (PSIA) and the American Association of Snowboard Instructors (AASI) are leveraging Coaching HER® modules to strengthen the pipeline of women leaders within the Snowsports education community.

 for PARENTS